oakwoodgroupie/website/src/developments/mount-merrion.md

 ---
 header: 'Mount Merrion'
-summary: 'Modern living in a prestigious location with expansive space and luxury finishes.'
+summary: 'Spacious and luxurious new homes in the heart of Mount Merrion.'
 location: 'mount-merrion'
 registerTag: 'mountMerrion'
 reference: 'Mount Merrion'